Morey Amsterdam: Films

 In 1958, Amsterdam appeared in the low-budget film Machine-Gun Kelly with Charles Bronson, and he did a notable dramatic turn in the 1960 noir classic Murder, Inc. as Catskill nightclub owner Walter Sage, the first victim (according to the film) of the newly minted Murder, Incorporated.

 Amsterdam played Cappy, owner of the local nightclub, in two Beach Party movies of the 1960s, which were produced by American International Pictures, of which he was vice president.
-He and Rose Marie also co-starred in the 1966 film Don't Worry, We'll Think of a Title, a comedy co-written and co-produced by Amsterdam.
-The film features Richard Deacon, their co-star on The Dick Van Dyke Show, with cameos by the show's co-producer Danny Thomas and co-star Carl Reiner as well as Steve Allen, Milton Berle, Irene Ryan and Moe Howard of the Three Stooges.
-His later roles included appearances in The Horse in the Gray Flannel Suit (1968), Won Ton Ton, the Dog Who Saved Hollywood (1976), When Nature Calls (1985) and Side by Side (1988).
+Rose Marie and he also co-starred in the 1966 film Don't Worry, We'll Think of a Title, a comedy co-written and co-produced by Amsterdam.
+The film features Richard Deacon, their co-star on The Dick Van Dyke Show, with cameos by the show's co-producer Danny Thomas and co-star Carl Reiner as well as Steve Allen, Milton Berle, Irene Ryan, and Moe Howard of the Three Stooges.
+His later roles included appearances in The Horse in the Gray Flannel Suit (1968), Won Ton Ton, the Dog Who Saved Hollywood (1976), When Nature Calls (1985), and Side by Side (1988).

 Personal life

-Amsterdam married actress Mabel Todd in 1933; they divorced in 1945 after twelve years of marriage.
+Amsterdam married actress Mabel Todd in 1933; they divorced in 1945.
 He married his second wife Kay Patrick in 1949; they remained married until his death in 1996.

 Rum and Coca-Cola

-While visiting Trinidad in September 1943 as part of a U.S.O. tour, Amsterdam obtained a local hit song, "Rum and Coca-Cola", composed by Lionel Belasco, lyrics by Rupert Grant, a calypso musician who used the stage name Lord Invader.
+Morey occasionally delved into novelty-music writing, as well.
+Two of his credits are "Why Oh Why Did I Ever Leave Wyoming" and "I Can't Get Offa My Horse."
+While visiting Trinidad in September 1943 as part of a U.S.O. tour, Amsterdam obtained a local hit song, "Rum and Coca-Cola", composed by Lionel Belasco, with lyrics by Rupert Grant, a calypso musician who used the stage name Lord Invader.
 Amsterdam applied for and was issued a US copyright for the song, published in the United States with Amsterdam listed as lyricist and Jeri Sullivan and Paul Baron as composers.
-When the Andrews Sisters recording of the song became a worldwide hit, Belasco and Lord Invader sued for copyright infringement of the song's music and lyrics, respectively.
+When the Andrews Sisters' recording of the song became a worldwide hit, Belasco and Lord Invader sued for copyright infringement of the song's music and lyrics, respectively.
 In 1948, after years of litigation, both plaintiffs won their cases, with Lord Invader receiving an award of $150,000 in owed royalties.
 However, Morey Amsterdam was allowed to retain copyright to the song.

+Amsterdam is credited as the writer of the calypso song "True, Mon, True (Dot is the Actual Fact)" performed by Mary Tyler Moore in the "Somebody Has to Play Cleopatra" episode of The Dick Van Dyke Show (season two, episode 14, originally broadcast December 26, 1962).
+The song originated in the c.
+1945 all-black revue Before Broadway, also known as The Wishing Tree.